IBM/z_ansible_collections_samples/docs/share/zos_core/configuration_guide.md

 connect and run as over SSH; for example, `ansible_user: zosadm`.

-Behavioral inventory parameters such as `ansible_port` allow you to set the port for a host can be viewed in the behavioral inventory parameters [documentation](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#connecting-to-hosts-behavioral-inventory-parameters).
+Behavioral inventory parameters such as `ansible_port` allow you to set the port for a host and can be viewed in the behavioral inventory parameters [documentation](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#connecting-to-hosts-behavioral-inventory-parameters).